zrhoffman/vscode-go/On-Save-features.md

 - go.buildFlags
      - Is used both by the build and test processes
 - go.installDependenciesWhenBuilding
      - By default, `-i` flag is passed to speed up the build process.
-If you don't want the `-i` flag to be used, disable the `go.installDependenciesWhenBuilding` setting.
+If you don't want the `-i` flag to be used, set `go.installDependenciesWhenBuilding` to `false`.

 ## Lint on save